idaholab/moose/modules/functional_expansion_tools/README.md

 ### Relevant Publications (Newest to Oldest)
 * B. WENDT, A. NOVAK, L. KERBY, and P. ROMANO, "Integration of Functional Expansion Methodologies as a MOOSE Module," in *PHYSOR 2018: Reactor Physics paving the way towards more efficient systems,* (2018). submitted
-* M. ELLIS, *Methods for Including Multiphsyics Feedback in Monte Carlos Reactor Physics Calculations.* PhD Dissertation, Massachussetts Institute of Technology (2017).
+* M. ELLIS, *Methods for Including Multiphsyics Feedback in Monte Carlos Reactor Physics Calculations.* PhD Dissertation, Massachusetts Institute of Technology (2017).
 * B. WENDT and L. KERBY, "MultiApp Transfers in the MOOSE Framework based on Functional Expansions." *Transactions of the American Nuclear Society,* **117**(1), pp. 735-738 (2017).
 * L. KERBY, A. TUMULAK, J. LEPPÄNEN, and V. VALTAVIRTA, "Preliminary Serpent-MOOSE Coupling and Implementation of Functional Expansion Tallies in Serpent," in *International Conference on Mathematics & Computational Methods Applied to Nuclear Science and Entineering (M&C 2017),* (2017)
 * J. FLUSSER, T. SUK, and B. ZITOV, *2D & 3D image analysis by moments.* John Wiley & Sons, Inc. (2016)